Wednesday, December 29, 2021

 12. Citrus Trees Need Sunlight (or Very Bright Light)

 When we were searching for a new apartment one of the requirements it had to meet was for a sunny room where the citrus trees could overwinter.
-Luckily, we found an ideal spot, and our top-floor, south-facing bedroom with lots of windows is home not only to the citrus but to galangal and bay tree.
-An indoor jungle.
+Luckily, we found an ideal spot, and our top-floor, south-facing bedroom with lots of windows is home not only to the whole flock.

 Most citrus trees require six hours of direct sunlight a day (eight is even better but with six you will be fine).